ubco-cmps/data551_course/class/milestone3.md

 You will also respond to you TAs feedback for milestone 1, and explore if you can implement any of their suggestions, details below.
-You will optionally give feedback to another group on their dashboard.
+You will also give feedback to another group on their dashboard.

 ## 1. Submission instructions
 rubric={mechanics:4}